-- (a) An application will be considered complete and ready for processing only if it is submitted in the required number and form, includes all required information, and is accompanied by all required fees. - (b) Officials responsible for accepting applications must make a determination of application completeness within 10 business days of the date than an application is filed. - (c) If an application is determined to be incomplete, the official responsible for accepting the application must provide notice to the applicant along with an explanation of the application's deficiencies.
-Notice of an incomplete application may be provided by personal service, electronic mail, or first-class mail. - (d) No further processing of incomplete applications will occur, and incomplete applications will be pulled from the processing cycle.
+- (a) An application will be considered complete and ready for processing only if the zoning officer determines that it has been submitted in the required number and form, includes all required information, and is accompanied by allrequired application filing, and all applicable public notice, and appeals fees. - (b) If an application is determined to be incomplete, the zoning officer must provide notice to the applicant along with an explanation of the application's deficiencies.
+Notice of an incomplete application may be provided by personal service, electronic mail, or first-class mail. - (c) No further processing of incomplete applications will occur, and incomplete applications will be pulled from the processing cycle.
 When the deficiencies are corrected, the application will be placed in the first available processing cycle.
-If the deficiencies are not corrected by the applicant within 90 days, the application will be deemed to have been withdrawn. - (e) Applications deemed complete will be placed in the first available application processing cycle and will be reviewed by staff and other review and decisionmaking bodies, in accordance with the applicable review and approval procedures of this zoning ordinance. - (f) The official responsible for accepting the application may require that applications or plans be revised before being placed on an agenda for possible action if the official determines that: - [1] The application or plan contains one or more significant inaccuracies or omissions that will hinder timely or competent evaluation of the plan's/application's compliance with zoning ordinance requirements or other regulations; - [2] The application contains multiple minor inaccuracies or omissions that hinder timely or competent evaluation of the plan's or application's compliance with zoning ordinance requirements or other regulations; or - [3] The decision-making body does not have legal authority to approve the application as filed.
+If the deficiencies are not corrected by the applicant within 90 days, the application will be deemed to have been withdrawn. - (d) Applications deemed complete will be placed in the first available application processing cycle and will be reviewed by staff and other review and decision-making bodies, in accordance with the applicable review and approval procedures of this zoning ordinance. - (e) The zoning officer may require that applications or plans be revised before being placed on an agenda for possible action if the official determines that: - The application or plan contains one or more significant inaccuracies or omissions that will hinder timely or competent evaluation of the plan's/application's compliance with zoning ordinance requirements or other regulations; - [2] The application contains multiple minor inaccuracies or omissions that hinder timely or competent evaluation of the plan's or application's compliance with zoning ordinance requirements or other regulations; or - [3] The decision-making body does not have legal authority to approve the application as filed.

-660-105.E APPLICATION PROCESSING CYCLES
+660-111.E APPLICATION PROCESSING CYCLES